EI Leadership Institute: Approach

-The EI Leadership Institute uses an approach called PDT (process-designed teams), applying the principles of Nobel Prize-winning economist Dr. Elinor Ostrom.
-Their leadership forum program has shown a 23% increase in Emotional intelligence for participating executives over a two-year period.
+The EI Leadership Institute used an approach called PDT (process-designed teams), applying the principles of Nobel Prize-winning economist Dr. Elinor Ostrom.
+Their leadership forum program had shown a 23% increase in Emotional intelligence for participating executives over a two-year period.

 Recognition

 The Institute was ranked as one of the top five programs for Organizational Development by HR.com's Leadership Excellence And Development (LEAD) in 2016.
 Their work has been covered by Time (2014), Inc. (2015), HR.com (2016), The International Leadership Association (2016), Forbes (2017), and in the book Research on Emotions in Organizations (2016).